Tim01010/picosrv/readme.md

     run_server(callback)
     ```

-    The code should look something like this once you're done:
+    Your code should look something like this once you're done:
     ```py
     import wifi
     from httpserver import Request, response, run as run_server, send_text_file